Charles Johnston (New Zealand politician): Biography

 He was born on 11 October 1845 in Wellington, the son of Scottish-born merchant John Johnston, a scion of the Johnstones of Annandale.
 He was educated at Wellington Commercial and Grammar School, and was later educated in England.
 He returned to New Zealand in 1864 and entered Johnston & Co who were ship owners and merchants.
-A brother Walter Woods Johnston was also an MP.
+A brother Walter Johnston was also an MP.

 In 1869, Johnston was a lieutenant in the New Zealand militia.
 He subsequently joined the volunteers and when the Wellington Brigade formed was appointed to the rank of captain.
 When he moved to the active-reserve he was appointed Captain-Commandant.

 He represented the Te Aro electorate from 1881 to 1887, when he resigned.
 He was a member of the Legislative Council from 1891 until his death in 1918, and the Speaker from 1915 to 1918.
 He was appointed from 22 January 1891 as one of seven new members (including Harry Atkinson himself) appointed to the council by the outgoing fourth Atkinson Ministry; a move regarded by Liberals as a stacking of the upper house against the new government.